OrHasan/Captcha_Analyzer/README.md

 ### Dilation
 **(Use to expand objects)**

-Running a mask on the picture, and adding pixels in the crossover between the picture and the mask if the central pixal in the crossover is the same.
+Running a mask on the picture, and adding pixels in the crossover between the picture and the mask if the central pixel in the crossover is the same.

 <div align="center">